tytydraco/yessleep/out/I_dont_go_to_Yellowstone.md

 I just stood there rooted.
 I couldn't go.

-"They're not here yet," I begged, "Let's just - "
+"They're not here yet," I begged.
+"Let's just - "

 There was the crack of some twigs on the ground that sounded closer.
 About 50 feet away.
 Then the sound of someone unfurling plastic could be heard.